What is meningococcal disease?

 Meningococcal B vaccination

-Meningococcal serogroup B vaccine is available free under the National Immunisation Program schedule for:
+Meningococcal serogroup B vaccine is available free under the NIP for:

 - Aboriginal and Torres Strait Island children aged 2 months (from 6 weeks), 4 months, 6 months (certain medical conditions) and 12 months

-- Aboriginal and Torres Strait Islander children who missed a routine meningococcal B vaccine can get a catch-up vaccination for free up to the age of 2.
-The catch-up program finishes on 30 June 2023.
+- Aboriginal and Torres Strait Islander children who missed a routine meningococcal B vaccine can get a catch-up vaccination for free up to the age of 2 years.
+If they receive their first dose before turning 2 years of age, they can complete the other doses even after turning 2 years

-- People of all ages with asplenia and hyposplenia, complement deficiency and those receiving treatment with eculizumab.
+- people with asplenia and hyposplenia, complement deficiency and those receiving treatment with eculizumab.

-Other people who are strongly recommended to have meningococcal B vaccine but are not funded under the National Immunisation Program can pay for it if they want to reduce their risk of meningococcal disease.
+Other people who are strongly recommended to have meningococcal ACWY and B vaccines but are not funded under the NIP, and wish to protect themselves or their family can purchase by private prescription from their immunisation provider.

 High risk groups for meningococcal disease